TOBRADEX EYE DROPS SUSPENSION

 arthritis, Fuch’s dystrophy or following a corneal transplant.
 Corticosteroids may

-drugs (NSAIDs) are also known to slow or delay healing.
+wound.
+Topical nonsteroidal anti-inflammatory drugs (NSAIDs) are also known to slow or

-occur with other topical or systemic antibiotic of aminoglycoside type.
+reactions may occur with other topical or systemic antibiotics of the same family

 • If your symptoms get worse or suddenly return, please consult your doctor.
 You may

 become more susceptible to eye infections with the use of this product.